-UVB 313: UVA 340: UVA 351 Specimen holder dimensions:
+- UVB 313; UVA 340; UVA 351

+- Specimen holder dimensions:

-3 x 6 inch 4 x 6 inch
+- 3 x 6 inch 4 x 6 inch Other dimensions on request

 Decompression testing

 As part of the NLR's 'One-stop shop' for Environmental test facilities, the NLR operates a Rapid Decompression test facility.
 This facility is developed to test the performance characteristics of avionics or materials during and after decompression.
 The main components of the Rapid Decompression Facility are two vacuum vessels, the decompression vessel (blue) can be evacuated to cabin pressures equivalent to 6000 to 8000ft.
 The big vacuum buffer (green) can be evacuated to pressures well below operation altitude.
 After opening a valve between both vessels, complete decompression of the small vessel can take place in 2 or 15 seconds to a maximum flight height of 52.000ft.